Holidays to Bali

 The beautiful island of Bali has been an inspiration for artists and photographers for many years.
-You will be inspired too, not only by its glorious sandy beaches, but by its lush interior, emerald green rice fields, tranquil temples and its warm and friendly people.
+You will be inspired too, not only by its glorious sandy beaches, but by its lush interior filled with emerald green rice terraces, tranquil temples and warm, friendly people.

 Bali’s best accommodation and some of its finest beaches are in the south where former fishing villages have turned into delightful resort towns.
 Sanur is one that has retained much of its old charm, with local craft shops and galleries mingling with trendy cafés and restaurants.
 The low rise hotels here are set along a fine silver sand beach, sheltered by a reef.

-For bars and lively nightlife head to Kuta whilst further up the coast are the relaxing spas, boutiques and fine restaurants of upmarket Seminyak.
-Around the rest of the island the coastal towns are quieter with often deserted beaches.
-A little further up the west coast from Seminyak, you will find the sea temple of Tanah Lot, famed for its unique offshore setting and often glorious sunset backdrops.
+Head to Kuta for funky beach bars and lively nightlife, or to upmarket Seminyak for relaxing spas, boho boutiques and beautiful beach resorts.
+A little further up the west coast from Seminyak you will find the sea temple of Tanah Lot, famed for its unique offshore setting and often glorious sunset backdrops.

 Away from the coast is Bali’s mountainous interior, flanked by cascading terraces of fertile rice paddies.
 In rural villages you will still find chickens, ducks and pigs wandering around the family compounds and temples and shrines on every corner.
 Some of the most important culturally are the 17th century Mengwi Temple, noted for its towering tiered shrines and the beautiful Ulun Danu Temple which appears to be floating on the waters of Lake Baratan.